openplotter/docs/maiana/maiana_app.rst

 .. image:: img/maiana1.png

-The main difference between MAIANA™ and all commercial AIS devices is that it is a self-contained unit, all AIS and GNSS circuits are located in the antenna housing.
-MAIANA™ receives GNSS and AIS data on both channels and can be enabled as a class B transponder.
+The main difference between MAIANA and all commercial AIS devices is that it is a self-contained unit, all AIS and GNSS circuits are located in the antenna housing.
+MAIANA receives GNSS and AIS data on both channels and can be enabled as a class B transponder.
 The transponder outputs just over 2 Watts (+33dBm).

 .. note::
-	This product is available in the `OpenMarine Shop <http://shop.openmarine.net/>`_.
-Buying at OpenMarine Shop helps us keep the project alive.
+	This product is available in the `OpenMarine Shop <http://shop.openmarine.net/>`_ for European users.

-	On the `original product page <https://github.com/peterantypas/maiana>`_ you will find the full specification and a better choice for US/Canada buyers.
+	On the `official page <https://github.com/peterantypas/maiana>`_ you will find the full specification and a better choice for US/Canada users.

 **Disclaimer**